Other Sports > Football Transactions

 1949-12-09 1950 NFL draft (per Colts web site)

-1950-01-21 — 1950-01-22 1950 NFL draft
+1950-01-20 — 1950-01-22 1950 NFL draft

-1950 New York Bulldogs changed their name to Yanks
+1950 New York Bulldogs renamed Yanks

 1951-01-18 Baltimore Colts folded